kqarlos/note-taker/README.md

 Steps to run application:
 1. Clone git repository
 2. Install dependencies
-3. Start the applicaiton with an empty db.json file
+3. Start the application with an empty db.json file
 4. run app

 ```